ellenwebborn/ellenwebborn.com/content/rusergroup.md

 +++

-The **bseeR user group** is a friendly group for R users to meet, hear a talk and discuss R questions.
+The **UCL R user group** is a friendly group for R users to meet, hear a talk and discuss R questions.
 Originally set up in 2019 for staff and postgrad students at the Bartlett School of Environment, Energy and Resources [(BSEER)](https://www.ucl.ac.uk/bartlett/bartlett-school-environment-energy-and-resources), we've recently opened up the group to the wider R community at UCL and beyond.

 We currently meet every 4 weeks on Thursdays at 1-2pm UK time.
 The idea is to create a friendly space for R users to come together, listen to a talk (typically 20-40 minutes) and ask questions.
 We aim to have a variety of talks to benefit beginners and more advanced R users.
 To join the group email e.webborn@ucl.ac.uk